jbqueru/yast3/README.md

 all regions, i.e. it never matches the CPU speed.
 315 / 88 * 227 * 508 * 4 / 640.

+Separately from that, external data sources potentially have their own time sources, including the keyboard and MIDI sources, such that their bit rates can't be used as reliable time sources.

 ### Building around Timer B interrupts

 The interrupt handling can be thought about entirely in reverse: